ForwardFinancing/forwardfinancing.github.io/_posts/2018-04-25-productivity-with-scripts-screencapture.md

 I am a firm believer that there is almost always room for improvement in process, especially when it comes to automating tasks.
 As an Automation Engineer here at Forward Financing, I am always trying to ensure optimal productivity for my team.
 However, I am also constantly looking for improvements that I can make within my personal process to help me save time throughout the day.

-A great way to accomplish this is by first identyifying some cumbersome task, and then writing a script for it.
-Currently, I have many useful scripts on both my work and home computers for accomplishing various things.
+A great way to accomplish this is by first identifying some cumbersome task, and then writing a script for it.
+Currently, I have many useful scripts on both my work and home computers to accomplish various things.
 These scripts may not be useful to everyone, but they help me accomplish tasks in a fraction of the time, and end up saving me minutes or hours in my week.
 Recently, I encountered an arduous daily process in my workflow that was taking me too much time and wrote a script to help me solve this problem.

 **Note: The specific example showcased here assumes that you are on macOS**